sbastien14/tastebudz/README.md

     - `ReviewCard.jsx`: A card component used to display individual reviews.
     - `SwipeView.jsx`: The swipeable view component used in the main food swiping interface.

-- `data`: Stores JSON files, configuration files, or other data formats that the frontend might use.
+- `data`: Stores JSON files, configuration files, and other data formats that the frontend might use.

 - `pages`: Each JSX file represents a different page in the application, providing unique structure and functionality.
   - `ErrorPage.jsx`: Renders an error view when the application encounters a routing issue.